Things You’ve Read on Every Profile and How They Apply to Me:

 WHO I AM:

 I’m an Internet marketing junkie.
 I seriously love my career!
-I had been self-employed for several years and I now work for a local marketing firm.
+I had been self-employed throughout my twenties and I now work for a large start-up.
 Building my businesses was a life-changing experience.
 I’ve truly learned the value of mistakes and failures and experienced a whole new level of personal achievement.